UniErase: Towards Balanced and Precise Unlearning in Language Models: Abstract

 \section{Abstract}

-Large language models require iterative updates to address challenges such as knowledge conflicts and outdated information (\textit{e.g.}, incorrect, private, or illegal contents).
-Machine unlearning provides a systematic methodology for targeted knowledge removal from trained models, enabling elimination of sensitive information influences.
-However, mainstream fine-tuning-based unlearning methods often fail to balance unlearning efficacy and model ability, frequently resulting in catastrophic model collapse under extensive knowledge removal.
-Meanwhile, in-context unlearning—which relies solely on contextual prompting without modifying the model's intrinsic mechanisms—suffers from limited generalizability and struggles to achieve true unlearning.
-In this work, we introduce UniErase, a novel unlearning paradigm that employs learnable parametric suffix (unlearning token) to steer language models toward targeted forgetting behaviors.
-UniErase operates through two key phases: (I) an optimization stage that binds desired unlearning outputs to the model's autoregressive probability distribution via token optimization, followed by (II) a lightweight model editing phase that activates the learned token to probabilistically induce specified forgetting objective.
-Serving as a new research direction for token learning to induce unlearning target, UniErase achieves state-of-the-art (SOTA) performance across batch, sequential, and precise unlearning under fictitious and real-world knowledge settings.
-Remarkably, in terms of TOFU benchmark, UniErase, modifying only around \textbf{3.66\%} of the LLM parameters, outperforms previous forgetting SOTA baseline by \textbf{$\sim$ 4.01$\times$} for \textbf{model ability} with even better unlearning efficacy.
-Similarly, UniErase, maintaining more ability, also surpasses previous retaining SOTA by \textbf{35.96\%} for \textbf{unlearning efficacy}, showing dual top-tier performances in current unlearing domain.
+Large language models (LLMs) require iterative updates to address the outdated information problem, where LLM unlearning offers an approach for selective removal.
+However, mainstream unlearning methods primarily rely on fine-tuning techniques, which often lack precision in targeted unlearning and struggle to balance unlearning efficacy with general ability under massive and sequential settings.
+To bridge this gap, in this work, we introduce \ourmethod, a novel unlearning framework that demonstrates precision and balanced performances between knowledge unlearning and ability retaining.
+We first propose the Unlearning Token, which is optimized to steer LLMs toward a forgetting space.
+To achieve concrete unlearning behaviors, we further introduce the lightweight Unlearning Edit to efficiently associate the unlearning targets with this meta-token.
+Serving as a new unlearning paradigm via editing, \ourmethod achieves outstanding performances across batch, sequential, and precise unlearning tasks under fictitious and real-world knowledge scenarios.
+On the TOFU benchmark, compared with 8 baselines, \ourmethod, modifying only $\sim$ \textbf{3.66\%} of the LLM parameters, outperforms the previous best-forgetting baseline by \textbf{$\sim$ 4.01$\times$} for \textbf{model ability} with even higher unlearning efficacy.
+Similarly, \ourmethod, with better ability retention, also surpasses the previous best-retaining method by \textbf{35.96\%} for \textbf{unlearning efficacy}, showing balanced and dual top-tier performances in the current unlearning community.
 We release our code at ~\url{https://github.com/Ymm-cll/UniErase}.